neo-kai-shuen/arizona-covhort-pasc-analysis/README.md

-# Understanding the effects of mental health well-being on the risks of developing PASC (Post-acute Sequelae of SARS-CoV-2) infection for Arizona CoVHORT Track PCC Participants
+# Arizona CoVHORT Track PCC Study

 ## University of Arizona - INFO698 Capstone

+### Understanding the effects of mental health well-being on the risks of developing PASC (Post-acute Sequelae of SARS-CoV-2) infection for Arizona CoVHORT Track PCC Participants

 #### Problem